Technology Cost Management Isn’t New

 Activity‑Based Costing: The Accounting Lineage Behind ITFM

-Sound familiar?
-Modern ITFM and TBM practices borrow heavily from ABC principles:
+Many practitioners will recognize the pattern.
+Modern ITFM and TBM practices draw on ABC principles:

 Cost drivers: ABC uses measurable drivers (machine hours, labor time, transactions).
 ITFM uses consumption metrics (tickets, or users).